Computer Vision Syndrome: You’re Not Alone

 Your eye health should be near the top of your priority list.
 Always make sure you receive regular eye exams, and if you are suffering from CVS symptoms, you should have your eyes examined even if you already wear corrective lenses.
 It could be possible that either your prescription has changed, meaning your vision has gotten worse (or better in some cases), or you may need a separate prescription strictly for computer usage.

 Another thing that might help your eyes recover from Computer Vision Syndrome is to incorporate an eye-healthy supplement into your diet.
-There are certain vitamins, minerals, and herbs that can help your eyes stay healthy longer and decrease your chances for developing age-related eye diseases like cataracts, glaucoma, and macular degeneration.
+There are certain vitamins, minerals, and herbs that can help your eyes stay healthy longer and decrease your chances of developing age-related eye diseases like cataracts, glaucoma, and macular degeneration.
 Your eyes are important – make sure you take care of them!

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!